leevilehtonen/libGDXParallaxBackground/README.md

 # libGDXParallaxBackground
-Basic engine for parallax background (Designed for libgdx but can be modified for other usage)
+Basic engine for parallax background (Designed for libGDX but can be modified for other usage)